-Each notice which the Contractor is required to provide to a property owner or occupant under this part, except the notice described at SS 24.102(b), shall be personally served or sent by certified or registered first-class mail, return receipt requested, and documented in Contractor files.
+Each notice which the Contractor is required to provide to a property owner, occupant, or owner's or tenant's designated representative (24 CFR 24.2(a)) under this part, except the notice described at SS 24.102(b), shall be personally served or sent by certified or registered first-class mail, return receipt requested, and documented in Contractor files.
 Each notice shall be written in plain, understandable language.
 Persons who are unable to read and understand the notice must be provided with appropriate translation and counseling.
-Each notice shall indicate the name and telephone number of a person who may be contacted for answers to guestions or other needed help.
+Each notice shall indicate the name and telephone number of a person who may be contacted for answers to questions or other needed help.
+A Federal funding agency may approve a process to permit the displaced person to elect to receive required notices by electronic delivery in lieu of the use of certified or registered first-class mail, return receipt requested, or personally served notices, when an agency demonstrates a means to document receipt of such notices by the property owner or occupant.
+A Federal funding agency may approve a process to permit the use of electronic signature which meet the following requirements and safeguards: